Sprained Ankle Rehabilitation

 - C: Compression.
 Fit the ankle with a compression bandage.

 - E: Elevation.
-Make sure the ankle is elevated above the heart.
+Make sure the ankle is above the heart when elevating.

 - R: Referral.
 The athlete should be referred to a medical or health professional to have the ankle formally assessed.

 There are many muscles around the ankle joint including the gastrocnemius, soleus, and tibialis anterior.
 Athlete’s suffering an injury to their ankle will begin rehabilitation through slow isometric stretches of the many muscles around the joint.
 Pain should be minimal during this period, as stretching too far can cause re-injury of the ligament.

 During the rehabilitation procedures for a sprained ankle, the athlete will need to begin to condition the muscles around the ankle to strengthen the joint.
 Often with a sprained ankle, some muscles are strained, which means conditioning should begin with light activities and progress.
 Conditioning exercises can be as simple as inversion and eversion movements of the ankle, as well as plantar and dorsiflexion.
 Conditioning will progress to becoming weight bearing, jogging, running, and then changing direction and jumping at the end.